celinaalba/Workshop_Website/README.md

 •	Contact tracing and testing methods using sensor technology
 •	Wearable sensors for COVID-19 detection
-•	Distributed computing for crowdsourcing and accelerating COVID-19 research {: style="text-align: justify"}
+•	Distributed computing for crowdsourcing and accelerating COVID-19 research

 ## Chairs
 1. Dominique Duncan, University of Southern California (USC)
 2. Albert Hsiao, UCSD
 3. Michael Pazzani, USC
-{: style="text-align: justify"}

 ## Co-Chairs
-Enrico Natalizio, Technology Innovation Institute Simone Silvestri, University of Kentucky
+1. Enrico Natalizio, Technology Innovation Institute
+2. Simone Silvestri, University of Kentucky
-{: style="text-align: justify"}

 ## Planned Format of the Workshop
 10 papers, 2 keynotes (other papers will be shorter talks), selection of papers via both invitation and open call